Nurse Salaries / Travel Nurse Salary

 There are several reasons why travel nurses make more money than other nurses.
-The biggest influence on the higher pay is the demand for those working in this occupation.
-With a higher demand for nurses who can travel on a temporary or permanent basis comes higher salary potentials.
-According to CNBC, the global coronavirus pandemic is driving travel nurse salaries to record highs.
+The biggest influence on the higher pay is the demand for travel nurses.
+There’s a big demand for nurses who can travel on a temporary or permanent basis — and that means higher salary potentials.
+According to CNBC, at the beginning of the COVID-19 pandemic, travel nurse salaries were at record highs.

 How does a travel nurse salary work?

-Travel nurses usually receive pay on top of their base salary; this is often included in a “total pay package.”
-A total pay package includes the base hourly wage and any extra compensation for lodging, food, and transportation expenses related to the job.
-It’s important to note that the extra pay is not considered income, therefore it does not have taxes withheld.
+Travel nurses usually receive pay on top of their base salary.
+This is often included in a “total pay package.”
+A total pay package includes the base hourly wage and any extra compensation for personal expenses such as housing, food, and mileage related to the job.
+It’s important to note that this extra pay is not considered income — so it does not have taxes withheld.

-Here is an example of a monthly total pay package for a travel nurse:
+- Here is an example of a travel nurse monthly pay package: